About

 As Course Leader for BSc User Experience Design and BA Graphic Communication, and Cluster Lead for the trio of Human Centred Design Masters courses at Norwich (MA UX Design, MA Service Design, and MA Interaction Design), I spend a lot of time organising things and figuring things out at the intersection of technology, people, communication, and education.
 Our students are amazing, and have won the top prizes at the Creative Conscience awards and the D&AD New Blood awards.

 I may or may not be the university's 'AI Champion'.
 I was offered the title by the former Deputy Vice Chancellor, who moved on before I accepted it.
 I've used it a few times, and no-one seems to mind.
-AI is simultaneously amazing (I used it to help build this website, which in theory I can update via voice notes to Claude Code on my phone) but it's also screwing up things we care deeply about, like threatening the graduate job market, which makes it a difficult thing to champion.
-I encourage all students to have a 'critical engagement' with AI, and to know it well, even if they disagree with what it represents or how it's being deployed.
-It's too useful, and is changing things too fundamentally, and too quickly, to dismiss.
+AI is simultaneously amazing (I used it to help build this website, which in theory I can update via voice notes to Claude on my phone) but it's also screwing up things we care deeply about, like the graduate job market, which makes it a very difficult thing to champion.
+I encourage all students to have a 'critical engagement' with AI, to understand it well, even if they disagree with how it's being built and deployed (I do too).
+It's changing things too fundamentally, and too quickly, to dismiss.
+The tools always change, but the core design skills remain fundamental.

 I sit on the university's AI Working Group, developing principles and guidance for students and staff, mitigating for the existential threat to the traditional academic essay, and working out what to ask students to do instead.
-We think it's all about evidencing process over outcome.
+We think it's all about evidencing process over outcome, and employers agree with us.

 I'm an external examiner for BA Future Media Production at the School of Digital Arts at my alma mater, Manchester Metropolitan University, and have advised on course development at University of the Arts London.